Jayasri44/Terraform/README.md

 Enter an item name: terraform_cicd
 Select an item type: pipeline
-After selecting pipline click on ok .It opens Configuration in that select pipeline
+After selecting pipline click on ok .It opens Configuration in that select pipeline Select pipeline script from SCM in the definition